BurkovBA/BurkovBA.github.io/content/blog/2021-06-09-1/index.md

 title: Gamma, Erlang, Chi-square, Weibull distributions... all the same beast
 date: "2021-06-09T00:00:00.284Z"
 tags: ["math"]
-cover: "./gamma_function.jpeg"
+cover: "./gamma_function_upscaled.jpeg"
 description: Probably the most important distribution in the whole field of mathematical statistics is Gamma distribution.
-Its special cases arise in various branches of mathematics under different names - Chi-square, Erlang or Weibull - but essentially are the same distribution, and this post is supposed to provide some intuition about them.
+Its special cases arise in various branches of mathematics under different names - e.g. Erlang or Chi-square (and Weibull distribution is also strongly related) - but essentially are the same family of distribution, and this post is supposed to provide some intuition about them.
 ---

 I'll first explain how Gamma distribution relates to Poisson distribution using a practical example of calculation of a distributed file system crash probability.
 After that I'll describe the special cases of Gamma distribution, providing statements of the problems, in which they occur.